WhicheverCub05/Automatic_fish_mideline_segmentation/README.md

 # Automatic Fish Midline Segmentation

+This is a vibe coded branch of the original Automatic Fish Midline Segmentation, with the difference being an addition of web interface to visualize and compare data.
+Also includes a new fluid simulation to test and measure swimming effectiveness of generated midlines.
+Models used: deepseek v4 flash / deepseek v4 pro

 > **For contributors / agents**: `AGENT_README.md` is the authoritative technical reference (data model, architecture, web viewer internals, fluid-sim stability tuning).
 This README is the user-facing overview.

 Generates **joints** (straight segments) for robotic fish from real or synthetic **fish midlines** — curved body shapes captured over time.
 A single joint configuration approximates every frame of a midline within an error threshold, which is the segmentation a robotic fish would need.